WaywardHayward/WaywardHayward/README.md

 💼 I work as a Software Engineer at Microsoft Focusing on Innovation in Industrial Manufacturing and Energy.

-👀 I’m interested in Code, drones and inventing things.
+👀 I’m interested in Code, Space, drones and inventing things (sometimes to do with all three).

 ---
 ### :fire: My Statistics :